 3. Have a pre-workout ritual

 I swear I’ve tried to leave the house quicker to get to the gym, but I just cannot do it.
 I have a ritual of 2 coffees and a protein shake as I sit and watch Family Guy.
 Judge me all you want but it gets me there.
 It gives me time to get into the right headspace and also saturate my body with caffeine.
 What’s your pre-workout routine?
 Loud music, coffee, meditation, writing down notes, stretches?
 Whatever it is, give yourself time to do it.

 4. Just do a short session

-When the prospect of a full-hour workout can seem daunting – so daunting that you’re leaning towards staying in bed – allow yourself to just do a shorter session today.
+When the prospect of an hour workout can seem daunting – so daunting that you’re leaning towards staying in bed – allow yourself to just do a shorter session today.
 If you aim for quality rather than quantity you can be done in 30 minutes.
 You may end up working out for longer once you’re there, and even if you don’t you’ll have focused your efforts and made more efficient use of your gym time.